madsgroholdt/AC215_gAIn/test_runner/README.md

 ### Test Documentation

 The testing of gAIn source code is two-fold.
-Firstly, integration tests are run on the relevant containers in gAIn's infrastructure, to ensure that they all build correctly.
+Firstly, integration tests are run on the relevant containers in gAIn's infrastructure to ensure that they all build correctly and that the user-interacting functions run properly.
 Secondly, non-containerized utility functions are tested using the pytest library.
-Future testing efforts will include testing of functions in containerized applications as well, but because of the non-functional design of some of the code in each infrastructure container, such as data_scraping and data_preprocessing, this is not yet implemented.
+Future testing efforts may also be expanded to cover infrastructure functionality such as data_preprocessing and fine_tuning, but integration testing is currently focused on end-user interacting and other application-critical functions.

-All test files are located in the tests folder, with the integration_tests folder intended to hold future test functions for containerized functions.
+All test files are located in the tests folder, with the integration_tests folder intended to hold test functions for containerized functions.

 ### Unit Tests

 In the unit test functionality, we test individual, auxiliary functions that are not part of a specific container.

 - test_semantic_split.py: Contains tests for the semantic_split.py functionality used to preprocess text before pushing it to the vector database.
-- integration_tests: Placeholder for future tests of containerized functions.
+- integration_tests: Tests of containerized functions.

 ### CI Pipeline